Frequency of credit reports: Yearly

 Title-change alerts: Yes

 Identity Guard takes a unique approach when it comes to identity-theft protection, as it has help from an IBM Watson supercomputer.
-Using this artificial intelligence to scan the dark and open portions of the web, Identity Guard can help identify vulnerabilities and identity theft at an earlier stage than its competitors.
+Using this artificial intelligence to scan the web, Identity Guard can help identify vulnerabilities and identity theft at an earlier stage than its competitors.

-Identity Guard has inexpensive family plans and an innovative social-media report, and it has a unique ability to catch tax-refund fraud quickly.
+Identity Guard has inexpensive family plans, social media monitoring and a unique ability to catch tax-refund fraud quickly.
 Its top-tier Identity Guard Ultra plan nearly matches the best identity theft protection services IdentityForce UltraSecure + Credit or LifeLock Ultimate Plus feature-for-feature.

 However, Identity Guard is not optimal when it comes to credit monitoring, as it offers full credit reports only once per year.
 For monthly three-bureau reports and scores, go with MyFICO Premier or IdentityIQ Secure Max.